 Article 38 – Penalties for Violations

-Regarding the penalties for related violations, article 38 stipulates the recruiters or employers who let those recruited by them work at other employers without the approval of the concerned department shall get a jail sentence of no more than three years and a fine of no more than QR500,000 or any of these penalties.
+Regarding the penalties for related violations, article 38 stipulates the recruiters or employers who let those recruited by their work at other employers without the approval of the concerned department shall get a jail sentence of no more than three years and a fine of no more than QR500,000 or any of these penalties.

-The same applies to the employers who hire expatriate workers not recruited by them without obtaining the prior authorization.
+The same applies to the employers who hire expatriate workers not recruited by them without obtaining prior authorization.

 FAQ on Qatar Labour Law